“Dr. Hobby will see you now”. The voice jolted Henry Swinton out of a

 Monica had first discussed death with David a week or so earlier

-explaining she would one-day die - in fifty years or so but she was
+explaining she would one-day die - in fifty

 unprepared for his question.